Alendronic acid

-Alendronic acid or Alendronate, sold under the brand name Fosamax among others, is a bisphosphonate medication used to treat osteoporosis and Paget's disease of bone.
+Alendronic acid or Alendronate, sold under the brand name Fosamax among others, is a bisphosphonate medication used to treat osteoporosis and Paget's disease of bone, which works by decreasing the activity of osteoclasts, the cells that break down bone.
 It is taken by mouth as the neutral sodium salt, alendronate sodium, but is absorbed as the active free drug alendronic acid.
 Use is often recommended together with vitamin D, calcium supplementation, and lifestyle changes.

-Common side effects (1 to 10% of patients) include constipation, abdominal pain, nausea, and acid reflux.
-However, in the high-risk arm of the Fracture Intervention Trial, virtually all adverse events were no more common on the active drug vs placebo in this 3-year Trial in 2027 women with osteoporosis, and the risk of a serious UGI adverse event was 60% lower (p<0.01) on alendronate sodium vs placebo.
-(15. Black DM, Cummings SR, Karpf DB, Cauley JA, Thompson DE, Nevitt MC, Bauer DC, Genant HK, Haskell WL, Marcus R, Ott SM, Torner JC, Quandt SA, Reiss TF, Ensrud KE for the Fracture Intervention Trial Research Group.
-Randomised trial of effect of alendronate on risk of fracture in women with existing vertebral fractures.
-Lancet 348:1535-1541, 1996).
+Common side effects (1 to 10% of patients) include constipation, abdominal pain, nausea, and acid reflux; though the rate of all side effects were found by the Fracture Intervention Trial, which followed 2,027 women with osteoporosis for three years, to be nearly identical to that of the placebo.
+The study further found that the risk of a serious upper gastrointestinal adverse event was 60% lower (p<0.01) for the drug versus the placebo.
 Use is not recommended during pregnancy or in those with poor kidney function.
-Alendronic acid works by decreasing the activity of cells that break down bone.

 Alendronic acid was first described in 1978 and approved for medical use in the United States in 1995 as alendronate sodium (Fosamax).
 It is available as a generic medication.
 In 2023, it was the 113th most commonly prescribed medication in the United States, with more than 5 million prescriptions.